s9kt/javascript-clock/README.md

-# The JavaScript Clock
+# The JavaScript Clock and Stopwatch
 Language: JavaScript
 ## Task
 Create a webpage that displays the current date and time using the JS Date class.
+This webpage should also display a stopwatch with options to start, stop, and reset the stopwach.
 ## Skills Demonstrated
 - Date class
-- setInterval
+- setInterval/clearInterval
 - Concatenation
 - document.getElementById
 - Conditional Statements